Ontario Traffic Manual Pedestrian Crossovers Guide

 Types of PXOs

 There are four different types of PXOs.
-Learn about the requirements, application, and Carmanah flashing beacon solutions available for each one.
-The full configuration requirements for each can be found in the Ontario Traffic Manual Book 15 document.
+Learn about the requirements, applications, and Carmanah flashing beacon solutions available for each one.
+The Ontario Traffic Manual Book 15 document contains the complete configuration requirements for each.

 PXO – Level 1: Type A